oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

 * Differentiate regular tables from lock-free reservation tables.
 * Set the stage for future exploration of the Lock-Free Reservation feature.

+### Prerequisites

+* Basic understanding of Oracle database management.
+* Familiarity with SQL and database concepts such as tables, queries, and user privileges.
+* Access to an Oracle database environment with appropriate permissions to create and modify users, tables, and privileges.
+* An existing schema or the ability to create a new schema for testing purposes.
+Note: Ensure that you have the necessary access and privileges to perform the tasks mentioned in the lab.

 ## Task 1: Grant Privileges to Users

 Task 1 involves granting privileges to users for accessing tables within a schema.
 We will grant select, insert, update, and delete privileges on the inventory\_no\_reservations table to User 1 (u1) and schema privileges for select, insert, update, and delete operations to User 2 (u2) on Schema 1.

-1. Grant select/insert/update/delete  priveldges on the inventory\_no\_reservations table to u1
+1. Grant select/insert/update/delete privileges on the inventory\_no\_reservations table to u1

     ````
     <copy>